-As to yoga - My first exposure to yoga was the Iyengar Method which I practiced devotedly for 15 years.
+As to yoga - My first exposure to yoga was the Iyengar Method which I practiced devotedly for 13 years.
 I learned a lot and its stellar attention to alignment continues to inform my practice.
 However, a teacher I met in London awoke another aspect of the practice, a more internal, less linear experience.
 It called to me.
-Though she threw me out of the nest years ago, telling me to trust my voice and spread my wings.
-So I did.
-I will forever thank Angela Farmer for giving me the courage to be.
+Though she threw me out of the nest years ago, telling me to trust my voice and spread my wings (which I did), I will forever thank Angela Farmer for giving me the courage to be.
 I still visit her and her amazing yoga teacher and painter husband, Victor Van Kooten, from time to time.
-I also appreciate my peers Richard Freeman, Sarah Powers, Mary Paffard, John Schumacher, and Doug Keller for the wisdom they share.
+I also appreciate my peers Richard Freeman, Mary Taylor, Sarah Powers, Mary Paffard, John Schumacher, and Doug Keller for the wisdom they share.
 Though quite different than me, they resonate and keep me curious!

 Accolades from Students